mervynckw/AWS-GWLB-Palo-Alto-VM-Series-Overlay-routing/readme.md

 If you wanted to try out Palo Alto Firewall Security subscription during the test, You can change the AMI ID for other licenses.
-To get the AMI ID for other licenses such as Bundle 1, 2, Please see detailed steps from [Palo Alto Network offical Guide](https://docs.paloaltonetworks.com/vm-series/11-0/vm-series-deployment/set-up-the-vm-series-firewall-on-aws/deploy-the-vm-series-firewall-on-aws/obtain-the-ami/get-amazon-machine-image-ids)
+To get the AMI ID for other licenses such as Bundle 1, 2, Please see detailed steps from [Palo Alto Network official Guide](https://docs.paloaltonetworks.com/vm-series/11-0/vm-series-deployment/set-up-the-vm-series-firewall-on-aws/deploy-the-vm-series-firewall-on-aws/obtain-the-ami/get-amazon-machine-image-ids)

 ## Instruction